yuvalmGS/gigaspaces-wiki-jekyll/sbp/capacity-planning.markdown

 {% tip %}
-You may decrease the raw object footprint (not the indexes footprint) using the [GigaSpaces Serialization API|Lowering the Space Object Footprint]
+You may decrease the raw object footprint (not the indexes footprint) using the depanlinkGigaSpaces Serialization APItengahlink./lowering-the-space-object-footprint.htmlbelakanglink
 {% endtip %}